 "Cheek" in Nepali is not a part of the face or tooshie.
 It is apparently a very bad word.

 There is no such thing as "yak butter."
 A yak is a male.
-A female is a dri (or a nuk).
-But the Nepalis use "yak butter" kind of as a joke for (okay, about) us Westerners.
-I mean, if you try to milk a yak, that's not exactly a teat you're grabbing.
+A female is a dri or a nuk.
+But the Nepalis use "yak butter" kind of as a joke for (rather, about) us Westerners.
+I mean, if you try to milk a yak, that's not a teat you're grabbing.

-If you're clausterphobic or believe in overpopulation, check this out (Took this at Boudha Stupa yesterday.):
+If you're claustrophobic or believe in overpopulation, check this out (took this at Boudha Stupa yesterday.):

 A whistle-blowing, gesturing cop in the middle of traffic in Kathmandu doesn't accomplish anything whatsoever.